-I grew up in Charlotte, VT, and went to undergrad at Drew University in Madison, NJ, which is a stone’s throw away from New York City.
+I grew up in New England and went to undergrad a stone’s throw away from New York City.
 While in college, I would always take the train into the city, so I fell in love with New York and moved there 2 weeks after college graduation.

 I spent nearly 8 years in New York, working in the entertainment/internet/e-commerce worlds (first for a record label, then for FoodNetwork.com), before realizing that I really wanted a career with more of an impact.
 So I decided to follow my long-delayed dream of serving in the Peace Corps in order to get field experience with business in developing countries.
 I served an incredible 2 years in Madagascar, from 2012–2014, and while there I made the decision to pursue my other dream of getting an MBA!

 Fuqua was the perfect choice for me because it’s a place that not only welcomes students with unique backgrounds, but also helps students prepare for a wide range of career goals.
 In my case, working in Madagascar helped me become passionate about the global nature of business (and a total nerd about traveling and airlines!)
 After graduation I’ll be joining Delta Airlines as an MBA Associate in their Commercial Strategy Leadership Development Program.

 Organizations I’m involved in at Fuqua:

 I will be serving as the VP of Sustainability for the MBA Association during my second year, working to make Fuqua a greener place by promoting sustainable behaviors among students, staff, and faculty.
 I am also involved with a number of clubs, including Net Impact, the Jewish Business Association, Business in Africa, F.I.V.E.
 Star Transitions, and FuquaVision.